 Welcome to our Lifeline Harrogate website

-Lifeline was birthed out of my wife Georgie and my own (Carl) desire to help homeless people.
+Lifeline was birthed out of my wife Georgie and my own (Carl) desire to help homeless people and to serve the Lord Jesus in all we do.
 This started for us in the winter of 2011/12 when meeting Martin, an alcoholic, who was sat in the tunnel in Bower Road.
 We talked to him and he told us he was homeless and that he needed £14 to get into the hostel.
 He was really dishevelled, was drinking, seemed extremely low and looked very cold.
 It really moved us both to think that we were going to a nice warm house and here was a man sat out in the cold.
 As it has turned out Martin’s case is anything but that simple, but it made us think much more deeply about the issue of homelessness.

-I then met ‘Pastor Pete’ of Green Pastures in November of 2011 and realised that by partnering with them (they are a national Christian housing social enterprise) we could actually buy a house for the poor and marginalised to live in.
+I then met with Green Pastures in November of 2011 and realised that by partnering with them (they are a national Christian housing social enterprise) we could actually buy a house for the poor and marginalised to live in.

 We spoke to Harrogate Homeless Project who liked the fact that their clients would have a route out of the hostel and be able to live independently, but with support.

-In July of 2012 we had a 'Launch the Vision' meeting and were blessed by having 30 people from 9 different Churches.
-From that meeting we were able to gather together a team of committed volunteers, a board of directors and the message began to spread about Lifeline.
+In July of 2012 we had a 'Launch the Vision' meeting at Kairos Church.
+From that meeting we were able to gather together a team of committed Christian volunteers, a board of directors and the message began to spread about Lifeline.

-We then began to look for a house.
-We thought we had found one but it fell through.
-Looking back at this, the Lord's hand was clearly moving because it had a 100 foot garden and this would have been a real handful to maintain.
-In October 2012 we did find the right house for and praise the Lord, an offer was accepted £10,000 below the asking price.
+In October 2012 we found the right house and an offer was accepted.
 Our first house completed' on 11th January 2013.
-We then set to work on renovating the house and we were amazed by the volunteers who came in and freely gave up their time to bring the house up to an exceptional standard.
-We were also really blessed by finding a Christian builder to help us convert the house to a house of multiple occupancy.
+We then set to work on renovating the house and we were amazed by the Church volunteers who came in and freely gave up their time to bring the house up to an exceptional standard.
+We found a builder to help us convert the house to a house of multiple occupancy.
 We were able to house our first three residents on 19th February 2013.

-We completed on our second house in December 2013 and we then completed on our third house in July 2015, and our fourth in August 2018.
+We completed on our second house in December 2013, our third house in July 2015, our fourth in August 2018, our 5th in 2021 and have just recently opened our 6th house in 2022.
 All are three bedroom houses.
-So we can now house 12 residents at any one time.
+So we can now house 18 residents at any one time.

 Lifeline became a Registered Charity in 2012.
 We have been so encouraged by how people across the churches of Harrogate have offered up their support.
 We do not force our faith of anyone and always respect where people are at in terms of their own spiritual journey, or none.
 A place in Lifeline is in no way conditional and we house people without discrimination or favour.

-We have housed 58 men over that period.
-60% of the leavers have gone onto live independently, 26% returned to the referring agency and 13% have left Lifeline and not informed us where they are residing.
-58% have found paid work whilst with Lifeline, 75% have actively engaged with their support plan and 74% have engaged in meaningful activity.
+We have housed 115 men and women over that period and 89% of the leavers have left us with a positive move-on option.
+63% have found paid work whilst with Lifeline, 73% have actively engaged with their support plan and 75% have engaged in meaningful activity.